-Appendix B provides a summary of recent Auditor-General's Reports to Parliament that have reported on key aspects of governance.
+Appendix B provides a summary of Auditor-General's reports to parliament that have reported on key aspects of governance.
 These include:

-- Travetrain renewal: Sundlander 14 which examined the governance arrangements over QRs Travel train renewal program and more particularly, the Sunlander 14 project.
-This report identified a number of governance issues at QR including a lack of effective communication which was significant contributing factor in the board being able to discharge its duties effectively. - Monitoring and reporting performance which examined how well Queensland departments measure, monitor and report on non-financial performance.
-This report identified that the service standards reported by the majority of departments and service areas fall well short of being direct measures of the efficiency or effectiveness of the services they deliver. - Results of audits: internal control systems which report on the results of control evaluations performed at government departments including focussed reviews of selected areas of internal control.
+- Traveltrain renewal: Sunlander 14, which examined the governance arrangements over Queensland Rail's Traveltrain renewal program and, more particularly, the Sunlander 14 project.
+This report identified a number of governance issues at Queensland Rail, including a lack of effective communication, which was significant contributing factor in the board being able to discharge its duties effectively. - Monitoring and reporting performance, which examined how well Queensland departments measure, monitor and report on non-financial performance.
+This report identified that the service standards reported by the majority of departments and service areas fall well short of being direct measures of the efficiency or effectiveness of the services they deliver.

+• Results of audits: internal control systems, which report on the results of control evaluations performed at government departments including focused reviews of selected areas of internal control.
 These reports identify how effective departments are in addressing key legislative requirements and better practice in implementing elements of their internal control structure.